Apply to APU

 To ensure each incoming student is prepared to succeed at APU, it is recommended that all applicants to the university meet the following minimums.
 Meeting the minimums set forth does not guarantee admission, but does guarantee that an applicant will be given full consideration.

-APU, in compliance with federal regulations, does not discriminate on the basis of race, color, national origin, gender, age, disability, status as a veteran, or any other characteristic protected by law in any of its policies, practices, or procedures.
+APU, in compliance with federal regulations, does not discriminate on the basis of race, color, national origin, sex, age, disability, status as a veteran, or any other characteristic protected by law in any of its policies, practices, or procedures.

 |Cumulative High School GPA||3.0|